-Exploring the potential of luminous surfaces, interactive controls, and digital content for retail applications
+Exploring the potential of luminous surfaces, interactive controls, and digital content for retail applications: 20+ years ago!

 By Brad Koerner

-For the first time I will dig into my archives and publish my research online, much of which I believe is still very relevant in today’s hype around the Internet of Things.
+For the first time I will dig into my archives and publish my research online, much of which I believe is still highly relevant with today’s hype around the Internet of Things and omnichannel convergence.
 Many of the fundamental concepts I explored in active sensing and luminous surfaces may help those of you working on IoT, embedded lighting, or modern retail design.

-First, a PDF of my final thesis document can be downloaded here: 20160902_BKoerner_HarvardThesis_ActiveObjectsSurfacesZones_2001
+First, a quick slideshow of my final thesis document:

-I won’t repeat the content in the thesis document – but I will use this blog post to expand on the context, content and relevance of the research.
+I won’t repeat the content in the thesis document – but let’s explore the context, content and relevance of the research.
 Here goes….

 Part I: Preface – The Story of My Thesis

 I earned two degrees in architectural design: So how exactly did I wind up researching interactive retail lighting controls for my final design thesis?